 - The President or Treasurer must email Dawn Capozzolo (email@example.com) indicating the amount they would like to request in a check.
 Once verification is received that the funds are available, all forms should be submitted for approval.

 - Once approved, requests are forwarded to the Accounts Payable department who will review the request and issue the check.

 - Notification will be sent when the check can be picked up at the Cash Office in Warner Hall across from the HUB.
 Organizations should allow 1-2 weeks processing time after requesting the check.

 - Requests for checks will not be processed until all lease amounts for the semester have been satisfied.

-- The lease must be signed by the Greek Organization’s President and the Chapter Advisor, a House Corporation Board Member, a National Organization representative or other similar representative agreed to by Housing and Dining Services.
+- The lease must be signed by the Greek Organization’s President and the Chapter Advisor, a House Corporation Board Member, a National Organization representative or other similar representative agreed to by Housing Services.

 - Each chapter is identified as one entity and it remains the responsibility of the chapter to allocate fees depending on the number of rooms currently under use.